HOME / 2025-26 SEASON / HMONG FUTURES

 AN INTERGENERATIONAL STORY OF HEALING

-Hmong Futures: The Future of Us is an intergenerational story asking what it takes for a family to move from surviving to thriving.
-Anchoring the play are its protagonists, three Hmong American women, and it examines the conversations, daily rituals, and little moments that help us heal.
-To create this world premiere, playwright Katie Ka Vang held community engagement events and discussions in 2025, during the 50th anniversary of Southeast Asian people in Minnesota.
+HMong Futures: The Future of Us is an intergenerational story asking what it takes for a family to move from surviving to thriving.
+Anchoring the play are three HMong American women, and it examines the conversations, daily rituals, and little moments that help us heal.
+To help create the story, playwright Katie Ka Vang held community engagement events and discussions in 2025, during the 50th anniversary of Southeast Asian people in Minnesota.

 GENERAL INFORMATION